nikola-shekerev/accessible_fighting_games/README.md

 ## Blind Mode

 By default autohotkey blocks the native function of a hotkey.
-This means that in the example above the keys "d" and "a" (left and right) will stop working.
+This means that in the example above the keys "d" and "a" (left and right) will stop working for actual moving.
 To not block their in-game function we enable "Blind Mode"

 ```
 ~d & k::